CARNIVORE DIET

 Beef, Butter, Bacon, and Eggs (BBBE)

 Beef, Butter, Bacon, and Eggs (BBBE) is a popular, simplified eating pattern within the carnivore diet, focusing on the four core animal-based foods.
 This approach provides a nutrient-dense, high-fat, high-protein foundation that supports sustained energy, fat loss, and muscle maintenance.
 Beef offers a rich source of protein and iron, while butter provides healthy fats and vitamins.
-Bacon, with its crispy texture and rich flavour, delivers saturated fat and protein, and eggs are an excellent source of healthy fats and high-quality protein.
+Bacon, with its crispy texture and rich flavor, delivers saturated fat and protein, and eggs are an excellent source of healthy fats and high-quality protein.
 Together, these four foods supply all the essential nutrients needed for optimal health and can help transition your body into a fat-burning state, promoting mental clarity and supporting ketosis.
 The BBBE approach is simple, satisfying, and highly effective for those committed to thriving on the carnivore diet.

 Animal-Based Foods